Every day that you show up to work on your blog you are showing up for your clients.

 In some industries, of course, things change quickly enough to warrant posting daily, but for the majority of businesses I recommend you start with once a month.
 That’s it!
 Then you can work yourself up to whatever feels right for you and your audience; that might mean once a week, once every other week, three times a month, or something else.

 The point is that daily blogging doesn’t mean you’re publishing every day.
 It means you’re blogging every day.
 And by blogging, I mean you’re working on one or more of the many steps it takes to get from start to publish.
-Seven steps, actually, according to the method I teach in my Content Mastery Formula program.
+Seven steps, actually, according to the method I teach.

 Unfortunately, too many people try to start, finish, and publish in one sitting – how exhausting!
 It’s also self-defeating, because you end up either walking away from the post and deserting it forever, or putting out something that’s not the quality you want.